alitel/DEC-VSXXX-to-PS2-mouse-adapter/README.md

 --------------------------------------------

 The DEC VSXXX-AA (hockey puck/Hawley) and VSXXX-GA serial mice used on some 90s DEC workstations are increasingly hard and expensive to come by.
-This project aims to provide instructions to build a (reasonably) cheap alternative adapter allowing the use of a PS/2 mouse with certain DEC vax and alpha workstatoins.
+This project aims to provide instructions to build a (reasonably) cheap Arduino-based alternative adapter allowing the use of a PS/2 mouse with certain DEC vax and alpha workstatoins.
 In my case, I have a VAXstation 3100 and a DEC 3000 AXP machine, so I have created both the adapter and cables to connect it to both machines.
 Both systems work well.

 This project is a personal adaptation to the work already done by David Kuder.
 All credit for the design goes to them.
 Their work can be found at:

 https://hackaday.io/project/19576-dec-mouse-adapter.

-PS/2 Mouse and Serial DB9 pinouts can be found here:
+PS/2 Mouse and Serial DB9 pinouts can be found here (png files also included in this repository):

 https://www.networktechinc.com/technote.html